SupplyFrame/hackaday-belgrade/README.md

 # Hackaday | Belgrade

-Hackaday | Belgrade is a conference that will take place on April 2016 (to learn more check out: hackaday.io/belgrade)
+<a href="https://hackaday.io/belgrade">Hackaday | Belgrade</a> is a conference that will take place on April 2016 in Belgrade, Serbia.

-This project represents the source code of the hackaday.io/belgrade teaser webpage along with it's interactive cellular automata game (in public/belgrade/javascripts).
+This project represents the source code of the conference homepage, along with it's interactive cellular automata game (in public/belgrade/javascripts).

 Feel free to fork and expand on the idea!